rubenfiszel/master-thesis/th1/2017-08-16-thesis-part-1.md

 Thus, developping drone applications with spatial demonstrates the advantages of the platform.
 As a matter of fact, the filter that has been developped was only made possible because it was run on an accelerating hardware.
 It would be irrealist to attempt to run it on more conventional micro-transistors.
 This is why the family in which belong the filter developped here, particles filters, being very computationally expensive, are very seldom used for drones.

-# Part I: Accelerated optimal sensor fusion algorithm for POSE estimation of drones: Asynchronous Rao-Blackwellized Particle filter"
+# Sensor fusion algorithm for POSE estimation of drones: Asynchronous Rao-Blackwellized Particle filter

 POSE is the combination of the position and orientation of an object.
 POSE estimation is important for drones.
 It is a subroutine of SLAM (Simultaneous localization and mapping) and it is a central part of motion planning and motion control.
 More accurate and more reliable POSE estimation results in more agile, more reactive and safer drones.
 Drones are an intellectually stimulating subject but in the near-future they might also see their usage increase exponentially.
 In this context, developping and implementing new filter for POSE estimation is both important for the field of robotics but also to demonstrate the importance of hardware acceleration.
 Indeed, the best and last filter presented here is only made possible because it can be hardware accelerated with Spatial.
 However, the spatial implementation will be presented in Part III.